gregorriegler/rest-crash-course/rest-crash-course.md

 ```
 If-None-Match: "33a64df551425fcc55e4d42a148795d9f25f89d4"
 ```
-And if it hasn't, the Server will answer with an empty body and a Status of `304 Not Modified`
+And if it hasn't, the Server will answer with an empty body and a Status of `304 Not Modified` so that the Client uses its cached version.

 ## Enabling Safe API Change
 First of all, you want to make the participating Machines Robust to API change by following the Robustness Principle.

 > ⚠️ Be conservative in sending stuff, but liberal in receiving it.

-Then you may choose an API Change Strategy
+Then there are a couple Strategies how to make Changes to an API.

 ### API Versioning
-Every non-compatible change creates a new Version through URI Path (e.g. /api/V1) or Content-Type (e.g. application/vnd.v1+json).
+Every non-compatible change creates a new Version via URI (e.g. /api/V1) or Content-Type (e.g. application/vnd.v1+json).
 Fits best when you have lots of clients (e.g. Google Maps API).
-May use a schema like OpenAPI.
-Downside: You have to maintain all those versions.
+**Downside**: You have to maintain all those versions.

 ### Consumer Driven Contracts
-Every Client defines their Interactions in the Form of Contracts, which are used to verify both the Servers and the Clients behaviour in isolation and check whether they can communicate.
+Every Client defines their Interactions in the Form of Contracts, which are used to verify both the Server and the Client in isolation to check whether they can communicate with each other.
-Works best in MicroService and MacroService Architectures as there are reasonable amounts of services developed by different teams that can be integrated this way.
+Works nicely in Micro Service and Macro Service Architectures as there are reasonable amounts of services developed by different teams that can be integrated this way.
 Is a no-schema approach.

 ### Just Change It
 Simplest and preferable solution.
 Fits best when you own both the Server and the Client within the same Development Team.
 Can use a schema, but don't have to.
-May use Parallel Change If Server and Client are independently deployed.
+May use Parallel Change If Server and Client are deployed independently.

 ## Tooling
 ### Clients

 #### Curl

 The Classic Command Line Client.
-Not recommended - use HTTPie instead.
+Not recommended.
+Use HTTPie instead.

 #### HTTPie ([httpie.org](https://httpie.org/))